h5bp/ant-build-script/readme.md

 On Mac, install [MacPorts](http://www.macports.org/install.php) and then do `sudo port install ant-contrib`.

+You should test what version of optipng you have.
+IF it's less than 0.7.0 then you need to uncomment [line 189 of project.properties](config/project.properties#L189).

 ## If you're on Windows...

 * Get the [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JRE isn't enough).